vladcomarlau/tvStreamer/README.md

   - HDMI USB capture card

 Software used:
+  - FFMPEG for HLS protocol live stream enconding (M3U8 / x-mpegURL manifest file with TS video fragments)
-  - JAVA Simple File Server
+  - JAVA Simple File Server with multithreading for screenshot synchronization / waiting
+  - jSerialComm for serial port direct USB communication with the ESP8266 microcontroller
-  - Maven
+  - Maven for dependency management
-  - Mostly vanilla Javascript
+  - Mostly vanilla Javascript with few parts in JQuerry
+  - Vanilla CSS and HTML5